wazo-pbx/xivo-blog/content/articles/wazo-asterisk-integration.md

-Title: How to configure Asterisk when Wazo does not implement a functionnality
+Title: How to configure Asterisk when Wazo does not implement a functionality
 Date: 2017-02-22
 Author: The Wazo Authors
 Category: Wazo IPBX